 Please note that this is a living document and it contains:

-- Red asterisk indicates proposed new term and associated definition
+- Red asterisks that indicate proposed new term and associated definition

-- Blue asterisk indicates proposed update to definition previously approved by the Governor’s Workforce and Education Working Group
+- Blue asterisks that indicate proposed update to definition previously approved by the Governor’s Workforce and Education Working Group

 Adult Basic Education (ABE).
 A component of adult education; instruction in basic skills below the 9th grade level (0-8.9).